-The most noticeable change proposed to the liability arrangements is the absence of the MPOC's Incentives Pool and the associated VTC allocation arrangement known as the Balancing and Peaking Pool (BPP).
+The most noticeable change proposed to the liability arrangements is the absence of the MPOC's Incentives Pool and the associated VTC allocation arrangement known as the BPP.
 There is no liquidated damages mechanism for parties who are unable to take quantities of gas due to another party's overrun or peaking.

-As discussed in section 3.9 and section B.7 of Appendix B, the liability arrangements in the GTAC are closely aligned with the current codes aside from the absence of a liquidated damages arrangement.
-However, while it may appear to represent a loss of the right for Welded Parties or Shippers to take action to remedy a potential loss, in fact these arrangements do not appear to have been used in practice.
+As discussed in section 4.9 and section C.7 of Appendix C, the liability arrangements in the GTAC are closely aligned with the current codes aside from the absence of a liquidated damages arrangement.
+However, while it may appear to represent a loss of the right for Welded Parties or Shippers to take action to remedy a potential loss, the GTAC provides incentives for Shippers to manage a balanced position (overrun/underrun charges, primary balancing obligations, ERM charges).
+The existence of those incentives and the lack of use of the Incentives Pool means that the absence of an equivalent mechanism in the GTAC does not result in any real detriment.
+There is also no evidence that the Incentives Pool, if used, would have been effective to compensate the aggrieved party.
 We conclude that the absence of an Incentives Pool equivalent would not have a material impact on efficiency.